erkjbro/edu-platform/backend/README.md

 Note!
 This app was developed to run with **node@14.16.1**.
 It requires _^14_ so that top-level async/await is available.

-Also, create a `.end.development` file in the backend directory and populate it with the required ENVARS.
+Also, create a `.env.development` file in the backend directory and populate it with the required ENVARS.
 See below.

 ## Endpoints